-Mating behavior.
-Adult bald eagles go through a series of courtship behaviors that establish a relationship known as a "pair bond," that often lasts until one eagle dies (Jenkins and Jackman 1993).
+Mating behavior and territoriality.
+Adult bald eagles go through a series of courtship behaviors that establish a pair bond that often lasts until one eagle dies (Jenkins and Jackman 1993).
 When one eagle of the pair dies or does not return to the territory, it will be replaced by a new adult.
 The courtship of bald eagles can involve vocal displays, various chase displays, and copulation.
 Chase displays have been given names such as the "roller coaster flight" or "cartwheel display" (Stalmaster 1987).
-In Washington, territorial eagles engage in courtship behavior in January and February, although some pairs begin to repair nests as early as December (Watson and Pierce 1998a).
+In Washington, territorial eagles engage in courtship behavior in January and February, although some pairs begin to repair nests as early as December (Watson 2006), or at other times of the year (S. Ament, pers. comm.).
+Bald eagles defend their territories from other adult eagles that attempt to intrude.
+The adult pair attempts to maintain exclusive occupancy of the territory through passive perching atop dominant trees, threat vocalizations, circling displays, and territorial chases.
+Subadult eagles are usually tolerated to a greater degree than intruding adults.
+Eagles occasionally fight using their talons to grasp the opponent while in flight.
+Such fights are responsible for some of the injured birds that require rehabilitation and fights sometimes have fatal outcomes.

 Nesting and brood rearing.
 Bald eagles build large nests constructed of sticks with nest cups lined with soft materials like grasses, shredded bark, and downy feathers.
 A nest territory may contain only one nest, but can have as many as many as 8 additional alternate nests (WDFW data).
-Alternate nests (n = 74) were an average of 1050 ft from 54 occupied nests in western Washington (Grubb 1976).
+Alternate nests (n = 74) were an average of 1,050 ft from 54 occupied nests in western Washington (Grubb 1976).
 Bald eagles, particularly males, exhibit strong fidelity to their nest territory (Jenkins and Jackman 1993).
 Eagles usually return to a territory near a reliable food source year after year.

 The clutch is most often 2 eggs (79%), occasionally 1 (17%) or 3 (4%) (Stalmaster 1987).
 Clutches of 4 are extremely rare.
 The dull white eggs measure only about 3 x 2 in, rather small for a bird the size of an eagle.
+In western Washington most eagles begin to incubate their eggs by the third week in March, and young hatch by late April (Watson 2006); however, the start of nesting period for individual pairs can vary considerably year to year (S. Ament, pers. comm.).
 Incubation lasts for about 35 days.
 Both members of a mated pair participate in the incubation of eggs and care of young, but the female does the bulk of incubation.
 Eggs are turned about every hour and are sometimes covered with soft nesting material when left unattended for a short time.
 Adults brood their young, particularly when the eaglets are less than a month old.
 Brooding keeps the young warm (or cool, in southern climates), dry, and protected from predators.
-In western Washington most eagles begin to incubate their eggs by the third week in March, and young hatch by late April (Watson and Pierce 1998a).

 Prey are brought to the young in the nest.
 The male delivers most of the prey during the first month while the female is usually busy with brooding the young.
 During this first month, the adults tear meat from a prey item and dangle it above the chick until it is taken.
 In nests with more than one eaglet, the largest chick often receives the most food.
 The adults respond to the most noticeable eaglet, both in terms of its size and the noise it makes in fussing for food.
 This can create increasing disparity in size between nestmates.